 The more expenditures you cut from your budget, the quicker you will be able to move out.

 I’m not really one to sugar coat things, so I’m just going to shoot straight with you.
-If you are living with your parents and you don’t have a job, it’s time to stop making excuses and go earn an income.
+If you are living with your parents and you don’t have a job, it’s time to get out there and start earning an income — even if it’s not the job of your dreams.

 There is no shame in getting an interim job when you just need to make an income.
 In fact, it’s the opposite.
-Getting a job you don’t necessarily love, in order to earn enough money to move out is an act of respect and gratitude for your parents.
+Getting a job you don’t necessarily love in order to earn enough money to move out is an extremely honorable act.

-A decent, consistent income is key to living on your own, so go out there and earn yourself a paycheck.
+A decent, consistent income is key to living on your own, so go out there and start making some bank.

 4. Be Realistic